MazinLab/jpe/README.md

-# Module `jpe`
+# `jpe`

-Remote control of the JPE CPSC1 controller and associated modules.
+Library enabling remote control of the JPE CPSC1 controller and associated modules over network and serial transport.

 The `jpe` crate provides a Rust and Python implementation, via `PyO3`, for controlling and administering the CPSC1 controller and the following